 You can also visit Mt.
 Titlis on a tour from Zürich.

 With one full day, you can day trip to the Bernese Oberland.
 This wonderland of small villages, jagged mountain peaks, and scenic hiking trails is the highlight for many visitors to Switzerland.
-For more information, read our article about the best things to do in the Jungfrau region or check out these tour options from Zürich.
+For more information, read our article about the best things to do in the Jungfrau region.

 Rhine Falls is the largest waterfall in Europe.
 It is located in northern Switzerland, not far from Germany.
 On this 5-hour tour, travel through picturesque villages, visit the town of Stein am Rhein, and view the waterfall.